Return to Home page.

 Fire*

-Room: classroom or hall with electrical points
+Space: classroom or hall with electrical point

-Time: about 75 minutes
+Time: 75 minutes

 ^Back to list